connormckeown/Facial-Feature-Detector/cmpt383.md

 ```
 Simply navigate to this url in your browser and upload your image.

 (A bug I was having was that images were being uploaded in a weird order.
-If you run into this, just refresh a few times.
+If you run into this, upload the new image and *then* refresh.
 The image probably isn't being deleted/created/sent properly in the container)